 This collection of works interrogates aspects of life in dire need of change.
 Using the short story Ma looks at the experience of women in the institutions of marriage, family, academia and work and dramatizes the challenges and frustrations endured by women in this late moment of the world.
 Additionally, Ma points to the discriminations and stereotypes aimed toward Asian American Pacific Islanders both in the United States and to motherlands upon visit and/or hopeful return.

-Ma employs the Frame Story in which a story is embedded within a story to unlock deeper meanings or bring attention to reference points and boundaries on behalf of reader, writer, character, setting, etc..
+Structural themes Ma employs are the use of Frame Story in which a story is embedded within a story to unlock deeper meanings or bring attention to reference points and boundaries on behalf of reader, writer, character, setting, etc..
 In this instance, Ma interconnects micro aggressions experienced both by women and women of Chinese heritage.
-Uniquely, Ma mentions, that when it comes to a return to one’s homeland, there is never a real return because the past they left behind no longer exists and the altered present experienced by a returnee can leave them feeling displaced or disconnected without a sense of wholeness.
+Uniquely Ma brings forward that when it comes to “homeland” there is never a return once one has left because the past no longer exists in the presence and change is not transmitted to returnees and leaves them often feeling displaced which is a most painful discovery to endure when one is seeking to create family and connect traditions to experience a sense of wholeness.

 Silent feminism guides female characters through living independently post marriage or just for the sake of their own choices BUT it’s never easy and women who choose independence for themselves are often viewed internally by culture as unfit or unwell.
 Regardless of the behaviors of husbands, boyfriends or bosses women’s lives are represented as contingent upon men even when they choose to live independently of men.